dan-danache/hubitat/ikea-zigbee-drivers/Direct_Zigbee_Bindings.md

 1. Navigate to the device's details page.
 1. Within the Preferences section, select the desired target group for direct control.
-1. Activate the source device (e.g., press a button).
+1. Wake up the source device (e.g. push a button).
-1. Promptly click the "Save Preferences" button.
+1. Immediately click the "Save Preferences" button.
 1. The setup is complete!
 Button presses will now directly control all devices in the target group, bypassing the need for programming on the Hubitat Hub.

 ![Setup group bindings](img/group_zigbee_bindings.png)